 Howard Hughes, Da Vinci, and Flying Machines

 The second time Howard Hughes and I came in contact we actually met and talked to each other.
 Even though Hughes was a billionaire and considered by most to be a tad eccentric he loved all things aviation.
 If it had to do with airplanes or flying, for the most part your status or level in the scheme of things didn't mean much if you were innovative or good at what you did.
-With the help of my uncle I had designed and built a flying machine that once launched, theoretically could carry a man, or a boy like myself, some distance in flight.
+With the help of my uncle I had designed and built a flying machine initially based on those of Leonardo Da Vinci 1500 AD models, but because lack of success, switching to the 1800 AD designs of Otto Lilienthal as shown below.
+Once launched, or our theory went, the bird could carry a man, or a boy like myself, some distance in flight.
 Although my uncle and I never discussed actually flying the machine, one day without his knowledge I took it up to the roof of the second story building across the street and holding on for dear life, jumped off, with the following results:

 "Initially the flight played out fairly well, picking up wind under the wings and maintaining the same two-story height advantage for some distance.
 Halfway across busy Arlington Street though, the craft began slowing and losing forward momentum.
 It began dropping altitude rapidly, eventually crashing into the porch and partway through the front windows of the house across the way.
 Other than a few bruises and a wrecked machine, nothing was broken, although as it turned out, my dad wasn't nearly as proud of me as intended.
 I never forgot the thrill of that flight and carried that thrill and Leonardo's dreams into my adulthood."(source)